alexanderdouglasbrown/Image-Splash/README.md

-# ImageSplash
+# Image Splash (Work in progress)

 A project for building my full-stack skills. (ie, RESTful routing, MangoDB, Logins/Sessions, Node stuff)

-Not too worried about bugs and presentation quite yet
+Work in progress Not too worried about bugs and presentation quite yet